mabr0wn/flask-apollo-react-hooks-docker-graphql/README.md

     return logging.getLogger('.'.join([root_logger, name]))
 ```

-This `logger.py` in the simpliest form will format a nice string format of your log message to your `output.log` file your will create in your root directory.
+This `logger.py` in the simpliest form will format a nice string format of your log message to your `output.log` file you will create in your root directory.

 > **NOTE**: Please make sure to add all required packages to you `requirements.txt`